Major fighting erupts between Armenia and Azerbaijan over Nagorno-Karabakh

 Armenia has declared martial law and total military mobilisation.

+The extent of casualties in the fighting was unclear but both sides have reported civilian casualties.
+Human right activists in Armenia said two civilians – a woman and a child – had been killed by Azerbaijani shelling.
+Officials in Baku stated that an unspecified number of their civilians had been killed and six wounded.
+Nagorno-Karabakh announced 10 of its military staff had been killed.
+None of the reports could not be independently confirmed.

-Turkey’s ruling AKP party spokesman Omer Celik tweeted: “We vehemently condemn Armenia’s attack on Azerbaijan.
+Turkey’s ruling AKP party spokesman Omer Celik added to Ankara's reaction, tweeting: “We vehemently condemn Armenia’s attack on Azerbaijan.
 Armenia has once against committed a provocation, ignoring law.”
 He pledged that Turkey would stand by Azerbaijan and said: “Armenia is playing with fire and endangering regional peace.”

 Analysis of ongoing and unverified social media reports and posts on the clashes points to Azerbaijani and Armenian armed forces massing along the Line of Contact between the two countries in Nagorno-Karabakh near the towns of Fizuli and Terter near the Iranian border.
 The July fighting was some way from Nagorno-Karabakh nearer Georgia.
 It saw several soldiers and citizens on either side killed or injured.
 Again, both sides accused each other of starting the fighting and analysts were unable to conclusively determine which side triggered it.